25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - This can be solved using ION forms

 - ION form is very similar to an HTML form
-- ION forms are modeled on an ION collection of form fields objects
+- ION forms are modelled on an ION collection of form fields objects

 - HTML Form: